[?] Subscribe To This Site

 Should parents be friends with their kids?

-Should parents be friends--or buddies--with their kids?
+Should parents be friends–or buddies–with their kids?

-For example, when researchers interviewed the adolescent daughters of divorce, they found that girls were more likely to experience psychological distress if their moms made detailed disclosures to them about their financial worries, employment hassles, personal problems, and negative feelings about their ex-husbands (Koerner et al 2002).
+Other researchers point to the costs of treating children as confidants.
+Kids may get stressed out by negative personal confessions.
+For example, when researchers interviewed the adolescent daughters of divorce, they found that girls were more likely to experience psychological distress if their mothers made detailed disclosures to them about their financial worries, employment hassles, personal problems, and negative feelings about their ex-husbands (Koerner et al 2002).

 So is friendship between parent and child a bad thing?
 Surely it depends on what you mean by “friendship.”

 To some people, friendship means “nobody is in charge.”
 Friendship is strictly egalitarian.
-Neither partner exercises authority over the other.
+Neither partner exercises any authority over the other.

 If this is what you mean by “friendship,” then the question seems to be about the effects of permissive (or even neglectful) parenting.